Jordangreen21/viya3-admin-reports/README.md

 # Tools
 ## Cleanup Utility
 This is a collection of jobs to enable a SAS Administrator to view all the content that has been created by the users in SAS Viya.
+This collection of jobs enable the following tasks:
 1. Data Preparation
 2. Export Content
 3. Recycle Content